 Equipment finance companies are responsible for financing a substantial portion of the nation's capital expenditure budget through a multitude of financial products and strategies and are engaged in originations and primary and secondary market financing activities.

-The Economic Contribution of the Equipment Finance Industry
+Economic Contribution of the Equipment Finance Industry

 ELFA members finance the acquisition of all types of capital equipment and software including:

-- Manufacturing and mining machinery and equipment
+- Manufacturing and mining machinery

 - Vessels and containers